Inclusive capitalism

 Inclusive capitalism, or stakeholder capitalism, is a theoretical concept and policy movement that seeks to address the growing income inequality and wealth inequality within Western capitalism following the 2008 financial crisis.

 Contemporary understanding

+Klaus Schwab, the WEF's founder, is considered the originator of theory of stakeholder capitalism.
+He first presented this theory in 1971 in a book named Moderne Unternehmensführung im Maschinenenbau (Modern Enterprise Management in Mechanical Engineering).

 Robert Ashford argues that the concept of inclusive capitalism is rooted in the postulates of the binary economics.

 C. K. Prahalad opens his 2005 book The Fortune at the Bottom of the Pyramid: Eradicating Poverty Through Profits by asking “Why can’t we create inclusive capitalism”.
 He uses the term “inclusive capitalism” to invite readers to focus on underserved consumers and markets in order to create opportunity for all.

 Implementation

 In 2012, the Henry Jackson Society created an Inclusive Capitalism Initiative task force in order to start a transatlantic conversation about the growing income inequalities and their threat to the capitalist system.